These Gorgeous Campari Shortbread Cookies Are Almost Too Pretty to Eat

 Like a Negroni, in cookie form.

-Even though the front cover of his new cookbook is minimalist in its approach—a big salted chocolate chip cookie on a white background with “cookies” written in all caps—baker Jesse Szewczyk thinks the dessert means so much more.
-To him, cookies can be a form of fine art.
-Or the catalyst to start conversations, like at his recent book event that raised funds for Love Does Not Exclude, a group that aims to introduce marriage equality in Poland.
+Even though the front cover of his cookbook is minimalist in its approach—a big salted chocolate chip cookie on a white background with “cookies” written in all caps—baker Jesse Szewczyk thinks the dessert means so much more.
+To him, cookies can be a form of fine art—or the catalyst to start conversations.
+Once, at a book event, he raised funds for Love Does Not Exclude, a group that aims to introduce marriage equality in Poland.

 One flip through his Cookies cookbook and you’ll realize you underestimated these baked creations.
 Inside, 100 whimsical and innovative recipes—everything from Blueberry Muffin Sugar Cookies to Salt and Vinegar Potato Chip Cookies to Malted Brownie Biscotti—are showcased through beautifully vibrant photography by Chelsea Kyle.

 “The idea was to take cookies into the fine art world,” Szewczyk says.
 “But I wanted to keep them in a very familiar and approachable space, never making the techniques too difficult or include hard-to-find ingredients.
 Cookies were the one object I could use to help home bakers reach their full artful potential.”

 While many of the recipes certainly look and sound fancy, some don’t require an electric mixer or even for your oven to be turned on.
 (As is the case with the Spiced Peanut Butter-Coconut Squares.)
 The book is divided into familiar categories: chocolaty, fruity, smokey, savory, and boozy—which proved to be one of the more difficult chapters.